nnsun/BatchWAVtoMP3/README.md

 # What it does

 BatchWAVtoMP3 prompts for a folder path and encodes all uncompressed \*.wav files in the directory to 128 kbps \*.mp3 files.
-The \*.wav files are then deleted.

 # Getting Started